danmurrelljr/habla/readme.md

 habla.setDefaultLibrary(myDefaultLibrary);
 ```

 When setting a language library, you can specify just a language, or both a language and a territory.
-Habla combines language and territory in the format {language}_{territory}.
+Habla combines language and territory in the format `{language}_{territory}`.
 For example, `"en_US"`.
 You can also specify both in one parameter.

 To set libraries, use: